iAmWayneBenedict/smilehub/server/README.md

 Error (400 Bad Request):
 {
     "errors": {
-        "ID": "Progress note ID is required.",
+        "ID": "ID is required.",
         "PATIENT_ID": "Patient ID is required.",
-        "NOTES": "Notes are required.",
+        "COMPLAINT": "Complaint is required.",
+        "HISTORY_UPDATE": "History update is required.",
+        "DIAGNOSIS": "DIAGNOSIS is required.",
+        "TREATMENT_PLAN": "TREATMENT_PLAN is required.",
+        "PROCEDURES": "PROCEDURES is required.",
+        "MATERIALS_USED": "MATERIALS_USED is required.",
+        "INSTRUCTION": "INSTRUCTION is required.",
+        "RESPONSE": "RESPONSE is required.",
-        "DATE": "Date is required."
+        "DATE": "DATE is required."
     }
 }
 Note: The exact error messages depend on which validations fail.